Purchasing SPF Trailers: Is Your Air Pressure Equipment Sized for Optimal Performance?

 • Encourage greater foam adhesion by limiting oil in the air.

 Other options to consider include compressor auto tank drains and a continuous-run function to reduce the amount of current being used during electric motor startup.
-These two options, when done wrong, can also result in extremely costly repairs and unwanted downtime.
+These two options need to be done right to increase spray foam system uptime.
+When done wrong, it can not only cause unwanted downtime but it can result in costly repairs.

 Remember, improperly sized air compressors and poor air quality are frequent killers of SPF rigs — causing moisture and equipment issues that could cost you more than you can handle.